 It’s become an unofficial tradition for me to make tiramisu for New Year’s Eve.
 I’m not sure how it came about, but it’s definitely not a bad thing.
 Tiramisu has always struck me as a kind of elegant dessert, with its layers of ladyfingers and mascarpone cream.
 That said, it is also very easy to put together and can be made well in advance – huge plusses for just about every dessert.
 It also uses a bit of alcohol, which makes it fit in nicely with the usual festivities of a New Year’s Eve gathering (or even just a nice dinner), and a bit of coffee, which might give you an edge in staying up until midnight.

 It’s pretty easy to vary the flavors of a tiramisu by using different liquors.
 Rum and marsala wine are often featured in it.
-For this version, I used Baileys Irish Cream with coffee to dip the ladyfingers and I infused a vanilla bean into the cream I used to make the mascarpone cream layers.
+For this version, I used Baileys Irish Cream with coffee (though classic Irish Cream would be fine) to dip the ladyfingers and I infused a vanilla bean into the cream I used to make the mascarpone cream layers.
 Because it is easier, I included instructions for using both vanilla extract and vanilla-infused cream with this recipe.
 It is also worth noting the the size of ladyfingers varies by brand, so don’t be concerned if you need more or less than I’ve called for here, as long as your dish is fully covered as you construct the dessert.

 The finished dish is delicious.
 It is ultra creamy and very light.
 I really liked the hint of Baileys in with the coffee, too.
 It’s easy to eat a big piece, but since it is rich it is best served in slightly smaller portions.

 1/4 cup Bailey’s Irish Cream or other coffee liqueur

 unsweetened cocoa powder, for finishing